OCA/hr/hr_employee_ppe/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

 This module allows you to manage allocation of PPE to your employees.
+A product can be marked as ppe and additional information as duration and indications can also be added.
+If ppe products are selected in a equipment request, a button to print a receipt of PPE will appear.
+In addition, a chron will check every day if an allocation has been expired.

 **Table of contents**